appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/radio-group.md

 <!-- vale on -->

 This page provides information on using the Radio Group widget *(available in AI Assistant Apps)*, which allows users to select a single option from a predefined set of choices.
-It's ideal for scenarios where only one selection is allowed, such as choosing a category, setting a preference, or selecting a payment method.